-If you’re like me, a freshman when it comes down to discerning one green tea brand from another, you’re in luck because I’m going to share my homework (something I never did in high school because I never did it).
+If you are like me, a freshman when it comes down to discerning one green tea brand from another, you are in luck because I’m going to share my homework with you (something I never did in high school because I never did it).

-There seems to be a million and one green tea producers, brands, distributors, to retailers, so I don’t really know if I’ll be able to get my head wrapped around everything although count me in for at least a B+ worth of effort.
+There seems to be a million and one Japanese green tea brands, producers, distributors, to retailers, so I don’t really know if I’ll be able to get my head wrapped around everything although count me in for at least a B+ worth of effort.

-First, How Big is the Green Tea Market
+First, How Big is the Global Green Tea Market

 According to Ocha.net, the top 3 major tea producing countries are: